Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

 sudo systemctl disable containerd.service
 ```

+In case systemctl is not working with WSL, configure the /etc/wsl.conf file as described in the following [link](https://learn.microsoft.com/fr-fr/windows/wsl/systemd).

 #### Command to start and stop docker

 If the docker daemon does not start automatically, run: